Dogfood-Studios-GGJ25/ggj25/README.md

 A slow decent into deep ocean accompanied by ...

 ### UI
-- diegetic, no explicit UI
+Diegetic, no explicit UI
+- Air bubble size shows amount of air
+- Enemies have clear, direct response to the flashlight

 ## MDA
 ### Fear